 The screening level thresholds for mercury depend on the fish consumption rate used.
 The more fish consumed, the lower the screening level.
-Oregon Health Authority currently uses a level of 0.23 ppm of Hg, which assumes up to 4 meals per month of fish for an adult female.
+Oregon Department of Health currently uses a level of 0.23 ppm of Hg, which assumes up to 4 meals per month of fish for an adult female.
 This calculation is based on -the method in EPA's Fish Advisory Guidance (USEPA 2000).
-There may be local anglers that consume more than one meal of fish per week, and therefore a fish advisory calculated for only four meals per month may not be protective of those individuals.
+Similarly, a concentration of 0.35 corresponds to a consumption rate of two 8- oz meals per month.
+This is a screening level that was used in the past for ??? (citation for this).
+There may be local anglers that consume more than one meal of fish per week, and therefore a fish advisory calculated for only four meals per month may not be protective.
 However, health agencies also consider the benefits of fish consumption, so they do not want to express advisories in a way that is overly cautious and may discourage people from consuming fish at all.